-The Grand Canyon University Public Safety Department consists of one Director/Chief of Police who oversees over 200 public safety professionals including state certified sworn police officers, full time security personnel, part time event security personnel, student workers, and a staff of emergency operator/dispatchers who provide service 24 hours a day, 365 days a year.
-Grand Canyon University is the first private university in Arizona to invest in its own fully sworn and state certified police department.
+The Grand Canyon University Public Safety Department consists of one Director who oversees, over 25 sworn Police Officers, 169 full time security personnel, 47 part time event security personnel, and 48 student workers who provide service 24 hours a day, 365 days a year.
+Grand Canyon University is the first, and currently only, private university in Arizona to invest in its own fully sworn and state certified police department.